mattjmason/CLI-Futurama/README.md

 You'll find info about characters and quotes from Futurama.
 This program will grab information from two different Futurama APIs, one contains character information and the other includes quotes.

-As a user you will be able to see an alphabetically sorted list of characters, and also a list of quotes sorted alphabetically by character.
+As a user you will be able to see a list of characters, and also a list of quotes sorted alphabetically by character.
 You will then be able to see more information about that character, and receive a list of their most popular sayings.
 If you happen to make an incorrect choice, the program will give an incorrect response and prompt you to make a correct choice (though it may also make fun you).

 ## Installation